hofstadter-io/hof/docs/content/getting-started/modules.md

 you can use `hof mod` to set up local development when working with multiple CUE or Hof modules.

-Use the' replace' directive in your `cue.mods` file just like you would in Go.
+Use the `replace` directive in your `cue.mods` file just like you would in Go.

 {{<codeInner title="cue.mods with replace">}}
 module github.com/user/repo